dlespiau/patchwork/docs/rest.rst

 **Revision 2**

-- Add mbox entry points for both patches and seriesL
+- Add mbox entry points for both patches and series:

   - /patches/${id}/mbox/
   - /series/${id}/revisions/${version}/mbox/

+- Add a ``parameters`` field to events and include the revision number to the ``series-new-revision`` event.

 **Revision 1**